tokio-rs/website/content/docs/going-deeper/building-runtime.md

 We definitely need a [`Reactor`] to accept external events (like network sockets being readable) from the OS.
 It does so by blocking on `epoll`, `kqueue` or other OS-dependent primitive, through the [mio] crate.
-This can't delegate the waiting to anything else, so reactor goes to the bottom of our stack.
+This can't delegate the waiting to anything else, so the reactor goes to the bottom of our stack.

 The reactor is able to notify our futures of data coming over the network and similar events, but we need an executor to actually run them.
 We'll be using the